derrickoswald/CIMApplication/MaximumFeedIn/README.md

 under test

 ### cable_impedance_limit
-cables with a R1 value higher than this are not calculated with gridlab, the reason is bad performance in gridlab with to high impedance values
+cables with a R1 value higher than this are not calculated with gridlab, the reason is bad performance in gridlab with too high impedance values

 # Processing